eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 ```

 A record of object liveness is now complete.
-*

 #### Summary of the `balanced` global mark GC cycle example

 Analyzing the structure and elements of this example log output shows that this example `balanced` global mark GC cycle has the following characteristics:

 - If the total free memory is low when the taxation allocation threshold is reached, the GC triggers a global mark cycle.
 The allocation taxation threshold is set by the previous cycle to trigger a new cycle when the eden space is half full.
 This threshold value frees up eden space to enable a global mark cycle to interleave with the garbage collection operations of partial GC cycles.
 - Each global mark phase increment is triggered by an allocation taxation threshold value that is set to half of the eden space.
 - Global mark GC cycle and global mark cycle increments begin with a STW pause.
 - The global *mark* cycle does not reclaim memory.
-The cycle creates an updated record of object liveness by attempting to rebuild overflowed and stable regions.
+The cycle creates an updated record of object liveness by rebuilding the mark map, and also attempts to rebuild the rememebered set for overflowed and stable regions.
 The change in status of the remembered set metastructure can be seen in the logs by inspecting the `<remembered-set>` attributes.
 - Partial cycles run in between global mark phase increments.
 - The final global mark phase increment includes a class unload.
 The final increment also triggers a sweep phase to run in the next partial cycle.